the-whole-fruit/manifesto/README.md

 ## Guidelines for Writing Effectively

 The **ONE = MOR framework** was created to help software developers communicate better in writing.
-So feel free to link to this section in your Contributing.md.
+So feel free to link to this section in your `Contributing.md`.

-We believe that reading this section just once will result in better contributions and better communication for your team of developers.
+We believe that even reading this section _just once_ will result in better contributions and better communication.

 ![photo_2020-09-15 14 14 49](https://user-images.githubusercontent.com/1032474/93248597-0e78b680-f75e-11ea-842f-823820ccac03.jpeg)